shreykumar18/football_predictor/README.md

 3. **Discretization**
    - Continuous features were discretized using `KBinsDiscretizer` to enable probabilistic reasoning in the Bayesian Network.

+## Understanding `pgmpy` and Variable Elimination

+The model is built using `pgmpy`, a Python library that generally works with probabilistic graphical models and especially Bayesian Networks.
+One of the algorithms that Bayesian Networks uses is Variable elimination in order to calculate conditional probabilities.
+The process involves efficiently calculating these values by remove variables that aren't as relevant and therore obtaining values quicker which is better in some ways than caluclating with every variable factored in.

+In this project, variable elimination is used to infer the probability of match results given certain conditions, allowing us to make predictions efficiently.

 ## Model: Bayesian Network